Written by: Allie Willison, Customer Experience @bluland

 Over the past few months multiple states have provided more and more options for voting by mail, but what’s important to know is that rules vary by state.
 Make sure you’re ready to vote by mail with this checklist:

 - Are you registered to vote?
 Each state has different guidelines, regulations, and rules.
 Even if you voted recently, it always helps to do the due diligence and double-check.
-You can check if you’re registered here.
+Make sure to check if you’re registered.

 - When your long-awaited ballot arrives in September or October, fill it out, seal it up (make sure to sign the seal!) and send it off as soon as possible.
 The New York Times explains simply which states have accounted for last minute mail in votes, and which ones you’ll need to get your ballot in the mail ASAP.
 Depending on your State, some will accept a vote postmarked before or on the election up to 7 days after November 3rd.
 Maryland will even count mailed in votes up to 10 days after the election as long as they’re postmarked by November 3rd!